Adreet21/A--Search/README.md

 # A* Search

-A group of researchers are being chased by zombies through a dark forest late at night.
+A group of agents are being chased by zombies through a dark forest late at night.
 They<br>
 come to a rope bridge over a ravine.
 If they can all get over the bridge before the zombies arrive,<br>
 they will survive.<br>
 At most two people can cross at a time.
 A person or pair of people can only cross when they<br>